 Outside of town, Krua Thara is a longtime favorite for its tasty authentic Thai featuring fresh seafood and exotic spices.
 Go for the outstanding fresh seafood and unpretentious, friendly environment.
 In Krabi town, Ruan Thip serves a wide variety of Thai specialties in a fine setting, often with live music.
 Fine Thai cuisine is featured at Ruan Mai in the picturesque setting of a tropical garden.
 In Ao Nang, the beachside town, the beachfront Sala Bua & Lo Spuntino offers Italian and Thai cuisine.
 Stunning panoramic views are a good reason for drinks or dining on traditional Thai at The Hilltop, ideal for sunsets.

-Visit ideally February to March, or within November to April.
+Travel and hotels sites will say come anytime, year-round for "blamy" weather (overcast or rainy and warm).
+Mid-January earliest, but best to visit February to March, or within November to April.
 April, May, June, and September are off-peak season months, best for avoiding the crowds.
-The rainy season runs May through some of October when it's wet about every other day and many businesses close down (the Gulf of Thailand side has about equal number of rainy days, but about half the volume of rainfall).
+The rainy season runs May through some of December (the Gulf of Thailand side has about equal number of rainy days, but about half the volume of rainfall).
 Also consider Koh Yao, in Thailand for an more remote getaway just off of Phuket.

 Alex Garland's The Beach is set in Bangkok's Khao San Road backpacker enclave and a nebulous secret beach cove on one of the Thai islands (actually filmed on Phi Phi Leh Island, near Phuket).
 A breezy read (how did this book become so popular?), it's about a backpacker's search for a legendary, idyllic and isolated beach untouched by tourism, and his time there in its small, international community of backpackers.
 The backpacker, Richard, lands in Bangkok and is given a secret map to a beach paradise from a mysterious stranger at a local guesthouse, who soon after kills himself.
 Richard pairs up with a French couple and the three manage to follow the map and join the remote beach commune.
 But paradise turns out to be a sunlit prison run by a kind but stern woman who was one of the founders.
 Richard tries to blend in to the commune, but as backpackers are known for, is soon bored.
 He shares the map with Americans while not telling anyone about it ultimately leads to the downfall of the secret commune.
 After escaping death several times, causing bodily injury and death to almost everyone he meets, and serving as the catalyst to end the dream of the beach commune, Richard arrives relatively unharmed back in England.
 Good fodder for Monty Python.